Clann An Drumma

-Clann An Drumma (Scots Gaelic for "Children of the Drum") is a tribal band from Glasgow, Scotland.
-Clann An Drumma was formed by Joe Kilna MacKenzie, Jacquie Holland, and Tu-Bardh Stormcrow Wilson, among others.
-Their line-up has changed over the years.

-Their music involves heavy use of percussion and Highland bagpipes.
+Clann An Drumma (Scots Gaelic for "Children of the Drum") is a band from Glasgow, Scotland.
+Their music involves heavy use of percussion and bagpipes.
 The band's motto is "Keep it Tribal".
-As of 2023, the band has released a total of seven studio albums.
+Their line-up has changed over the years and, as of 2023, the band has released seven studio albums.
+Clann An Drumma was formed by Joe Kilna MacKenzie (died 28 April 2009), Jacquie Holland, Tu-Bardh Stormcrow Wilson and others.

-One of their better-known pieces is "Sgt.
-MacKenzie".
-It was composed by Joe MacKenzie in memory of his great grandfather, Charles Stuart MacKenzie, who was killed in action during World War I. "Sgt.
-MacKenzie" is perhaps a departure from their normal style, as its drumming and piping are subdued, and it is primarily a vocal piece.
-It was featured in the soundtrack to the film, We Were Soldiers (2002), and in the movie End of Watch (2012).
+One of their better-known pieces is Sgt.
+MacKenzie, composed by Joe MacKenzie in memory of his great grandfather, Charles Stuart MacKenzie, who was killed in action during World War I. "Sgt.
+MacKenzie" is perhaps a departure from their usual style, its drumming and piping subdued and primarily a vocal piece.
+It was featured in the soundtrack to the films, We Were Soldiers (2002) and End of Watch (2012).

-Joe Kilna MacKenzie died after a long illness, on 28 April 2009.